openrocket/openrocket-database/README.md

    * No support for streamer attachment lines
    * No support for parachutes with spill holes
    * No support for different parachute designs (flat, spherical, toroid, x-form, etc.)
-   * Cannot specify packing volume or packed length/diameter for parachutes
 * UI issues related to component databases and part selection
    * Diameter matching in the UI is buggy
-   * If you are defining a nose cone and load one from the database with a different shape, the shape dropdown doesn't update and the displayed mass doesn't recompute.
-I haven't verified it, but this may also be a bug with transitions.
    * UI doesn't visually distinguish between component intrinsic attributes and parameters related to their placement or use in the design like relative position, radial position, etc.
    * Duplicating a part, whether by copy/paste or by creating a 2nd one attached to the same parent component, always puts them right on top of each other.
 That is useful for items that are going to be distributed radially about the centerline like cluster motor tubes, but not helpful for centering rings, launch lugs, and bulkheads.
    * Packing length of streamers should default to the width of the streamer.
    * Relative (axial) position and radial position of components really should be on the same tab.

 ### Hardcoded Default Materials and Preference/Registry Augmentation of the Materials Dropdown List